humdrum-tools/humdrum-documentation/tool/simil/index.md

 tones from the embellished version is less costly than deletion of tones from the basic melody.

-Since repetition is a common form of musical variation, **simil** allows the user to distinguish between repeated and non-repeated tokens.
+Since repetition is a common form of musical variation, <span class="tool">simil</span> allows the user to distinguish between repeated and non-repeated tokens.
 A repeated token is defined as one that is immediately preceded by an identical token.
 Thus, in deleting a sequence of identical symbols in